Driveblind

+Driveblind was a Scottish rock band.

+History

-Driveblind formed in Aberdeen in Scotland in 2001.
+Driveblind was formed in Aberdeen in Scotland in 2001.
 Originally a two-piece singer-songwriter partnership comprising Nick Tyler and Terry McDermott, they recorded a few songs on cassette, later recruiting other band members to complete the band.

-After quickly establishing themselves on their local music scene, they played several well-attended shows in Aberdeen before then heading across the Atlantic Ocean to perform shows in New York City and Los Angeles.
-A weekend of gigs at the Viper Room in Hollywood, California led to them being noticed by music industry representatives.
+By 2004, the band had moved to the United States.

-They released their debut album on 24 October 2006, via Geffen Records.
-This band is no longer active since 2008/2009.
+They released their debut self titled album on 24 October 2006, via Geffen Records.
+They would break up in 2008.